 Part of making you feel at home in Barcelona is doing our best to help you feel safe and cared for.
-Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
-This is just one of the things we’re known for.
+Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or our DiscoverIES that take you to places off the beaten path—we’re all about our student services.

 The IES Abroad Barcelona Center is located in the center of Barcelona near the Plaza Catalunya.
 Features include:

 Read our interview with Dr. Meritxell Martín-i-Pardo!